 2 | I am so passionate, so excited, and so ready to witness your victory as you take this stand against anxiety.

-If you haven’t viewed the video or you’d like to view it again you can catch the replay in my Life & Faith Group on Facebook OR read it for yourself (detailed speaking points, scripture references, testimonials, and resources included) in the remainder of this post.
+If you haven’t viewed the video or you’d like to view it again you can catch the replay in my Bible Study and Discipleship Group on Facebook OR read it for yourself (detailed speaking points, scripture references, testimonials, and resources included) in the remainder of this post.